 Watney’s Red Barrel was the highest-selling keg bitter in the world by the mid-1960s.
-Its subsequent relaunch as Watney’s Red in 1971 probably represents the most famous failure in brand management of recent British history.
-How did Watney’s Red became the most reviled beer in Britain?
+The beer’s relaunch as Watney’s Red in 1971 represents one of the most notorious failures in brand management failures in recent British history.
+What went wrong?

 Watney, Combe & Reid was formed by the amalgamation of three London breweries in 1898.
-It was the second largest brewing concern in the world.
+It was the second largest brewing business in the world.
 Production was concentrated at the Watney brewery at Mortlake, and the Reid and Combe sites were closed.

 Watney, Combe & Reid introduced the Red Barrel as their in-house trademark from 1930.

 Watney, Combe & Reid became the first British brewer to introduce a draught “container beer” in 1931.
 Unlike cask beer which would only remain fresh for days, container beer was filtered, pasteurised and stored under pressure with carbon dioxide, which allowed it to retain its condition for months.
 The beer could withstand tropical heat and a lengthy shipping period, which rendered it ideal for export.
 The product was to prove a success and was soon available in outlets where cask beer could not be sold, such as Royal Navy ships, Cunard liners and Middle Eastern oil fields.

 Watney’s Container Bitter was introduced to the domestic market from 1935.
 It was initially sold at the East Sheen Lawn Tennis Club, where its improved shelf life was to prove ideal for the intermittent trade of a sports club.
 Sales were expanded to other clubs and hotels.

 Simon Harvey Combe (1903 – 1965) was appointed chairman of Watney, Combe & Reid in 1950.
 He was a forceful figure who had shot his way out of German captivity during the Second World War and been awarded with the Military Cross.